tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 The blocksync reactor featuring light client verification is being actively worked on (tentatively for v0.37).
-So it is best if this RFC does not try to delve into that problem, but just makes sure its outcomes are compatible with that effort (TODO: check this paragraph with Callum/Jasmina).
+So it is best if this RFC does not try to delve into that problem, but just makes sure its outcomes are compatible with that effort.

 In subsection [Cases to Address](#cases-to-address), we concluded that we can focus on solving case (h) in theoretical terms.